ShamanFC/react-router-boilerplate/README.md

 ### React Boilerplate - Router

-just a basic react boilerplate using react-router and react-router-dom
+a basic react boilerplate using react-router and react-router-dom
 </p>